kraftbj/press-this-extended/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The new Press This in WordPress 4.2 includes new options that can be modified by filters or a plugin like this.
+The revamped Press This in WordPress 4.2 includes new options that can be modified by filters or a plugin like this.

 == Description ==

-The new Press This in WordPress 4.2 includes new options that can be modified by filters or a plugin like this.
+The revamped Press This in WordPress 4.2 includes new options that can be modified by filters or a plugin like this.

 Options include turning on or off the quick media insertion feature or automatically blockquoting the page's excerpt if you haven't selected text, and more.